SJTU-PLV/direct-refinement-popl24-artifact/README.md

 #### Column 4
 The numbers in `Additions(+)` column is the result of subtracting column 2 from colume 3.

-## Additional artifact description
+## Structure of formal proofs

 This artifact is based on CompCertO v3.10, you can browse the structure and source code of original CompCert [here](http://compcert.inria.fr/doc/index.html).
 Note that we use nominal memory model from Nominal CompCert[^1] in our implementation for future extensions, while our result does not rely on it.

+We demonstrate the formal proofs following the structure of our paper.
-We briefly present the framework of CompCertO as described in Section 2.1.
+We first briefly present the background from CompCertO as described in Section 2.1.
 We then demonstrate the key definitions and theorems for building direct refinement (Section 3 and 4).
 Finally we discuss the examples of end-to-end verification using direct refinement (Section 5).

 For CompCert's block-based memory model (Section 2.1.1), see [common/Values.v](DirectRefinement/common/Values.v) and